 The villain is creepy and his captive’s backstory is more of a twist to see inside the psyche of the madman.
 The file is about a doctor on the way to making a breakthrough scientific discovery with indestructible skin that’s fireproof and sting-proof was on his way to revolutionizing the beauty industry but his experiment was never tested on humans.
 He “finds” a subject for his experiments.

 Vanilla Sky (2001)

 An overly rich, vain, gluttonous man has his life turned upside down after the car accident that killed his girlfriend and disfigured his face.
-Vanilla Sky is the American remake of the Spanish made movie called Open Your Eyes which was made four years before.
-Both film have Penélope Cruz has the same character Sofia, the love interest for the lead.
+Vanilla Sky is the American remake of the Spanish-made movie called Open Your Eyes which was made four years before.
+Both films have Penélope Cruz has the same character Sofia, the love interest for the lead.

 After surviving an explosion in his lab, a doctor uses the synthetic skin he was developing to hunt down the people who scarred him.
 He runs around town killing mobsters with skin that expires within 90 minutes of wearing.

 A docudrama about Liberace and his relationship with Scott Thorson.
 It touches on their personal lives, surgeries in his life and with his partner and Liberace’s career as a pianist.
 The plastic surgery scenes show nose and facelift procedures graphically.
 There are a lot of scenes that deal with diet pill addiction and cocaine.